Shoozza/raylua/README.md

 ### Autocompletion

 I finally did autocompletion for raylib Lua/LuaJIT bindings to use in ZeroBrane Studio,See [here](https://github.com/Rabios/raylua/blob/master/zerobrane/README.md) about that and how to use it.

+### Running this on PUC-RIO Lua (Not LuaJIT)

+If you use PUC-RIO Lua (Not LuaJIT), You have to install luaffi rock with luarocks!

+Using `luarocks install --server=https://luarocks.org/dev luaffi` command.

+However, I don't guarantee that it works same as LuaJIT FFI.

 ### TSnake41's version